8 Staff Training Ideas to Spice Up Your Learning

 It is common for new HSI clients to launch a basic version of the LMS and hold back on some of the features.
 This simplifies the implementation and allows learners to get used to the platform.

 Each new HSI client receives personalized support from a dedicated learning consultant at no additional charge.
 They will hold your hand through implementation, make course recommendations, train you on the LMS and much more.
 They can also advise you on how and when to phase in new features for your staff.

-If you’d like to view any of the videos I mention above, I encourage you to sign up for a free trial of our HSI LMS and you can see all of them.
+If you’d like to view any of the videos I mention above, I encourage you to request a free trial of our HSI LMS and you can see all of them.

 - 7 Ways to Revitalize Your Employee Training Program

 - A Guide to Creating an Employee Training and Development Program

 - Top 10 Reasons You Need to Revamp Your Employee Training Program